-Mao 92 by Andy Warhol is a screenprint from Warhol’s Mao portfolio from 1972.
+Mao 92 by Andy Warhol is a print from the artist’s Mao portfolio made in 1972.
+This specific print may be referred to as the “yellow-grey” or the “lavender” Mao, referencing the colors of the face, background, and shirt.
 Like many of his other images, Mao 92 represents Warhol’s fascination with power and influence.
 As one of the great actors of the Cold War, Mao Zedong is a symbol of communist power whose stoic portrait was mass-produced in China during his dictatorship.
 The work is undoubtedly one of Warhol’s most controversial series, representing a deviation from his usual focus on American culture and capitalism.
-Notably, Warhol’s complete Mao portfolio ranks amongst his top 10 most valuable portfolios ever sold.
-A single piece of the series, shot by Dennis Hopper, is included in Warhol’s most valuable individual prints of all time.

 Warhol created the Mao portfolio in 1972 about a year after President Richard Nixon announced his visit to China.
 Nixon’s trip to China, and the news coverage that soon followed, largely influenced Andy’s decision to paint the ruler.
 The meeting between the US and China represented an end to many years of diplomatic isolation between both countries.
 During the same year, Warhol released Vote McGovern, a lithograph in support of George McGovern’s presidential campaign.
 This print shows a skewed portrait of President Nixon using distorted colors, as Andy attempts to evoke a negative response towards him.
 This was the first politically direct message in his art.